 Do you have a child that has been diagnosed with autism, dyslexia, auditory processing disorder, apraxia, or any other learning disability?
 If so, it is likely that they can be helped by Auditory Integration Training.
 This gentle, noninvasive program involves listening to modulated and filtered music for two 30 minutes sessions a day over a 10 day period.
 It has been used in Europe for over 40 years and its effectiveness is well researched.

-Berard Auditory Integration Training (AIT) is a listening program that reorganizes the sensory center of the brain through use of specialized modified and filtered classical music, listened to over headphones.
-The sessions are done twice a day over a 10-day period.
-AIT organizes the hearing and stimulates the brain to improve information processing and decrease auditory processing disorders.
+Berard Auditory Integration Training (AIT) is a listening program that reorganizes the sensory center of the brain through use of specialized modified and filtered classical music.
+Listened to over headphones, AIT reorganizes the hearing and stimulates the brain to improve information processing and decrease auditory processing disorders.

 The FDA permits the following statement:

 "Auditory Integration Training remediates impairments in auditory discrimination (sound sensitivity and auditory distortion) associated with Autism, Learning Disabilities, and related disorders - ADD, ADHD, CAPD (Central Auditory Processing Disorder), SPD (Sensory Processing Disorder), Dyslexia."

 We love our clients, so feel free to visit our website anytime.
 We can be reached by email anytime and by phone during normal business hours.

 319 Sequoyah Drive, Waynesville, North Carolina 28785, United States

 We are open 24/7 on the Internet.
 If you drop us a line we will respond as soon as possible.